 - We meet at Ashford International Station in Kent, where we join our coach which will be with us throughout the tour.
 We travel to France via the Channel Tunnel and continue to Rouen for our six-night stay at the 5* Hôtel de Bourgtheroulde, ideally set in the historic centre.
-Dinner will be nearby in one of the oldest restaurants in France – wine, water and coffee are included with all group lunches and dinners.
+Dinner will be in a nearby restaurant – wine, water and coffee are included with all group lunches and dinners.

 - Today will be spent in and around the famous Norman city of Caen.
 On our way we pause to visit the gardens at the Château de Canon.
 The fine eighteenth century ensemble is framed by an enchanting garden uniting Italian formality, French ornament and English planting.
 After our group lunch we visit two remarkable ‘Norman’ churches in Caen.
-The Abbaye Sainte-Trinité known as the Abbaye aux Dames and the Abbaye Saint-Étienne known as the Abbaye aux Hommes, were founded by William the Conqueror and his wife, Matilda of Flanders in the 1060s.
-Following our visits, we return to Rouen where the evening will be free.
+The Abbaye Sainte-Trinité known as the Abbaye aux Dames and the Abbaye Saint-Étienne known as the Abbaye aux Hommes were founded by William the Conqueror and his wife, Matilda of Flanders in the 1060s.
+We return to Rouen where the evening will be free.

-- West across Normandy to the remarkable town of Bayeux, where we visit the town’s early Gothic Cathedral.
-We continue to the Bayeux Museum to view the extraordinary ‘Tapestry’ – an embroidered cloth documenting the events of 1066.
-Following a group lunch in the town, we visit the nearby gardens at Château de Balleroy.
-Built in the seventeenth century in the style of François Mansart, the gardens were designed by André le Nôtre who transformed Versailles.
+- We travel across Normandy to the remarkable town of Bayeux, where we visit the town’s early Gothic Cathedral.
+We continue to the Bayeux Museum, home of the extraordinary ‘Tapestry’ – an embroidered cloth documenting the events of 1066.
+Following a group lunch in the town, we visit the nearby Château de Balleroy.
+Built in the seventeenth century in the style of François Mansart, the gardens are said to be designed by André le Nôtre who transformed Versailles.
 More recently the château was the home of American entrepreneur and publisher, Malcolm Forbes.
 We return to Rouen where the evening will be free.

 - Tour Manager: James Hill